guluzadehh/test_simple-jwt-auth/README.md

 Simple jwt auth based on Express.js for the exercise.

-Everything is based on the exercise, so no refresh tokens or some controllers.
+Everything is based on the exercise, so no refresh tokens or any controllers.